maxlath/maxlath.github.io/README.md

 Hosted as a [Github Page](https://pages.github.com/) and accessible at [maxlath.eu](http://maxlath.eu).

-Hardly usable by anyone else I'm afraid: little to no documentation, built artifacts everywhere as they are required for the Github page to work.
+Hardly usable by anyone else I'm afraid: little to no documentation, built artifacts and redirection files are lying around everywhere as they are required for the Github page to work.
 But maybe you can take some ideas, who knows :)